skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > member) behind.
 I don't know why, but I didn't want to force the
 > character on them.
 So, I decided he got drunk instead.
 Looking back,
 > this makes sense.
 He was first mate on Ocean's Majesty for a long
 > time.
-Most of his firends had been killed when the ship sank, and he
+Most of his friends had been killed when the ship sank, and he
 > hadn't really taken time to deal with this yet.
 A good evening
 > drinking goodbye to his lost mates was probably about right for him.

-Eomer, Thu'fir, Enoch, and Thodek sneak through the woods to Gereg's house.
-Enoch and Thodek stop well short of the house, not wanting to make a lot of noise in their heavy armor.
+Eomer, Thu'fir, Enoch, and Thordek sneak through the woods to Gereg's house.
+Enoch and Thordek stop well short of the house, not wanting to make a lot of noise in their heavy armor.
 Eomer moves forward silently and looks around.

-Juding from the light, there is a campfire in front of the house.
+Jutting from the light, there is a campfire in front of the house.
 He listens carefully and determines that two guards are having a conversation.
 Using the mirror, he peeks in the window, but it is dark and quiet inside.
 He gives the signal, and Enoch casts silence on the